o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-client-auth/authentication-providers.md

 1. Make note of the **App ID** and **App secret** for device type flow.

 1. Add the **App ID** and **App secret** to your project's authentication provider registry settings in `AuthenticationProvider.setreg`.
-For details about this file, see [Configuring Project Settings](./setup.md#configuring-project-settings) in the set up instructions.
+For details about this file, see [Configure Project Settings](./setup.md#2-configure-project-settings) in the set up instructions.

 1. Update the third-party authentication provider in the CDK constants.